tum-esi/wot-tutorial/1_Preliminary/preliminaries.md

    2. JSON Schema: Finish this non-interactive tutorial: [JSON-schema](https://json-schema.org/understanding-json-schema/) (~ 4 hours).
 This is basically explaining the [specification of JSON Schema](https://json-schema.org/specification.html).
       1. During this tutorial, keep writing small JSON Schemas and validating them with an online JSON Schema validator.
 [An example](https://www.jsonschemavalidator.net/)
-      2. Write a JSON Schema for 1.1.
-This means that your JSON in 1.1 should pass this schema but e.g. a JSON with a property that should be boolean but isn't should not pass.
+      2. Write a JSON Schema for the JSON you wrote in 5.i.a.
+This means that your JSON in 5.i.a. should pass this schema but e.g. a JSON with a property that should be boolean but isn't should not pass.
-      3. Same for 1.b
+      3. Same for 5.i.b
       4. Write a JSON Schema that gives the following validation results:

       ```